ben-kemister/development-cheat-sheets/content/tools/kubernetes/k3s/private_registry.md

 If you want to pull the images from a private image registry (rather than their defaults) you can create a configuration file `/etc/rancher/k3s/registries.yaml` on each of the k3s nodes.

+When the k3s service starts it will use `registries.yaml` to create the containerd (toml) configuration files located in `/var/lib/rancher/k3s/agent/etc/containerd/certs.d/<MIRROR_NAME>/hosts.toml`

-You can then configure which image registries are redirected to your private (mirrored) registry.
+You can configure which image registries are redirected to your private (mirrored) registry.
 For example:

 ```yaml
 mirrors: